-- The provider will have 15 business days from the date of the letter stating the outcome of the complaint to appeal a decision of the OIP Committee.
-Appeals must be in writing, via letter or email, and submitted to the ICDVVA Executive Director with a copy to the OIP Committee Chair. - 2.
-ICDVVA Council members will evaluate the appeal in an open public meeting; a special meeting shall be called if the next regularly scheduled Council meeting is more than two weeks from the date the appeal is received.
-The appeal will be decided based on the record and information before the OIP Committee; no new evidence shall be considered in an appeal to the Council. - 3.
-ICDVVA shall inform the provider of the Council decision/outcome within 3 business days of the Council's final decision.
+1. The provider will have 15 business days from the date of the letter stating the outcome of the complaint to appeal a decision of the OIP Committee.
+Appeals must be in writing, via letter or email, and submitted to the ICDVVA Executive Director with a copy to the OIP meeting shall be called if the next regularly scheduled Council meeting is more than two weeks from the date the appeal is received.
+The appeal will be decided based on the record and information before the OIP Committee; no new evidence shall be considered in an appeal to the Council.